buurmannetje/webzijde/content/posts/hugo-data-template.md

 ### themes/your_theme_name/layouts/shortcodes/movies-list.html

 is the template that renders the data file above to an actual list.
+If you have added extra fields in the data file above, don't forget to add theme in the list below via: <div>{{.your_extra_data}}</div>

 ```
 {{ range .Site.Data.watched }}